Levels:

 The Dalai Lama is often quoted as saying, “The purpose of our lives is to be happy”.
 If asked, most of us would agree, “I could stand to be a little happier!”
 The good news is that authentic happiness is a choice.
 Almost half of our happiness comes from our thoughts, behaviors, and perspectives, which we can control.

-Continuing Meditation: The Habits of Happiness
+Continuing Mindfulness: The Science of Changing Your Brain for Happiness